ed-fish/Geo-Sign/README.md

 Geo-Sign projects pose-based sign-language features into a learnable **Poincaré ball** and aligns them with text embeddings via a geometric contrastive loss.
 This approach improves translation performance by enhancing the model's understanding of the hierarchical relationships between different body parts (body, hands, face).

 Compared with the strong Uni-Sign pose baseline, Geo-Sign boosts BLEU-4 by **+1.81** and ROUGE-L by **+3.03** on the CSL-Daily benchmark while keeping privacy-friendly skeletal inputs only.

+This code is largely based on the Uni-Sign [ICLR 2025] project: https://github.com/ZechengLi19/Uni-Sign - we simply add hyperbolic regularisation on top of their method.
+If you use this code base you must also cite their work and give their repo a star.
+Thanks to the authors for help with the code setup and weights.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/55065fb2-ebe2-41ff-a374-1c5899aae8d3" width="600" />
 </div>